-- K-TIP Kansas Training Information Program Established in 1987, K-TIP reports employment and wage data for all approved postsecondary career technical education programs offered by technical colleges, community colleges, and the Washburn Institute of Technology.
-For more information visit: http://kansasregents.org/workforce development. - Approved metrics for quality assessment are identified as Outcome Metrics, and the Outcome Metrics Pilot program is currently entering year three.
-Students included in the three measures are those completing an approved exit point and exiting postsecondary education; - Eighty percent must be employed by the end of the second quarter following the end of the academic year; - The wage for those students must be 95 percent of the statewide entry level wage for the occupation corresponding to the field of study as reported in the Kansas DOL Wage Survey; and - Ninety percent must earn the industry-recognized program credential documented per program alignment. - This table reflects AY 2015 data at the Academic Discipline level, indicating disciplines exceeding the target of 80 percent employment of exiting graduates, and those disciplines exceeding the target of 95 percent of statewide entry level wages earned by those graduates.
+- K-TIP Kansas Training Information Program Established in 1987, K-TIP reports employment and wage data for all approved postsecondary career technical education programs offered by technical colleges, community colleges and the Washburn Institute of Technology.
+For more information visit: http://kansasregents.org/workforce_development. - Approved metrics for quality assessment are identified as Outcome Metrics.
+Students included in the three measures are those completing an approved exit point and exiting postsecondary education; - Eighty percent must be employed by the end of the second quarter following the end of the academic year; - The wage for those students must be 95 percent of the statewide entry level wage for the occupation corresponding to the field of study as reported in the Kansas DOL Wage Survey; and - Ninety percent must earn the industry-recognized program credential documented per program alignment. - This table reflects AY 2016 data at the Academic Discipline level, indicating disciplines exceeding the target of 80 percent employment of exiting graduates, and is sorted by the median wages earned by those graduates.
 Student attainment of industry-recognized credentials is not available at the Academic Discipline level.

-Percent of Certificates and Degrees Awarded in STEM Fields
+Percent of certificates and degrees awarded in STEM Fields

-- STEM education refers to teaching and learning in the fields of science, technology, engineering, and mathematics. - KBOR compiled STEM lists from three sources: the U.S. Department of Education, the National Science Foundation, and the Department of Homeland Security.
+- STEM education refers to teaching and learning in the fields of science, technology, engineering and mathematics. - KBOR compiled STEM lists from three sources: the U.S. Department of Education, the National Science Foundation and the Department of Homeland Security.
 The Department of Education administers national programs and initiatives emphasizing science and math-based education.
 The National Science Foundation is the only federal agency whose mission includes support for the fields of science and engineering.
 The Department of Homeland Security maintains a list of STEM fields which DHS uses to evaluate the applicability of certain incentives designed to attract and retain foreign students pursuing studies in STEM fields.
-These incentives include allowing students with an F-1 visa who graduate from programs of study classified by DHS as STEM to obtain a 17-month extension of their Optional Practical Training as part of their F-1 status when the degree they were conferred is included on the DHS list of STEM degree programs. - KBOR pulled the lists from the three sources to create the KBOR STEM list which was used to extract KBOR completion records by CIP to produce the KBOR table for STEM awards. - From AY 2010 to AY 2013, "certificates" include technical certificates, as well as certificates of completion for students who complete a program less than 16 hours in length which leads to an industry-recognized credential, license, or certification.
-"Certificates" does not include undergraduate certificates or post-bachelor's certificates.
-Post-bachelor's certificates were included with bachelor's degrees.
-"Advanced degrees" include master's degrees, post-master's certificates, and doctoral degrees. - For AY 2014, the Kansas Board of Regents Data, Research, and Planning staff consulted with the Kansas Board of Regents' Academic Affairs unit to align reporting of certificate completions with IPEDS.
+These incentives include allowing students with an F-1 visa who graduate from programs of study classified by DHS as STEM to obtain a 17-month extension of their Optional Practical Training as part of their F-1 status when the degree they were conferred is included on the DHS list of STEM degree programs. - KBOR pulled the lists from the three sources to create the KBOR STEM list which was used to extract KBOR completion records by CIP to produce the KBOR table for STEM awards. - From AY 2010 to AY 2013, "certificates" include technical certificates, as well as certificates of completion less than 16 hours in length which lead to industry-recognized credentials, licenses or certifications.
+Postbachelor's certificates were included with bachelor's degrees.
+"Advanced degrees" include master's degrees (including educational specialist degrees), post-master's certificates and doctoral degrees.

+- For AY 2012, Fort Hays State University adjusted totals due to an institutional reporting error. - For AY 2014, the Kansas Board of Regents Data, Research, and Planning staff consulted with the Kansas Board of Regents' Academic Affairs unit to align reporting of certificate completions with IPEDS.
 As a result, the decision was made to modify the "certificates" category in the Foresight 2020 report.
-Beginning with AY 2014, "certificates" include all technical certificates and only those postsecondary university certificates such as post-bachelor's certificates and post-master's certificates that lead to industry-recognized credentials, licenses, or certifications.
+Beginning with AY 2014, "certificates" include all technical certificates and only those postsecondary university certificates such as post-bachelor's certificates and post-master's certificates that lead to industry-recognized credentials, licenses or certifications.
 "Advanced degrees" include master's degrees (including educational specialist degrees) and doctoral degrees. - Kansas State University previously included completions of non-degree programs marked "secondary majors."
 In 2016, KBOR removed completions in these non-degree programs resulting in a reduction of 107 completions from the bachelor's degree attainment category.